KatjaAS/AND1/README.md

 User-friendly design,
 User can add a product to be shared,
 User can find a product to borrow,
-User can search for products,
-User can search for products based on location,
-User should be able to make reservations,
-User should be able to delete reservations,
 Easy communication between users,
-User can see availability of product,
-Overview over your bookings,
-Overview over products you shared,
 English and Danish version,
-Possibility to create an user account,
+Possibility to create a user account,
-Fingerprint login,
 Pictures of the products should be visible,
-User can add feedback and reviews.
+Different payment options.

 Should have:
 User can check availability on a map,